pawl/django-celery-email/README.rst

 Mass email are sent in chunks of size ``CELERY_EMAIL_CHUNK_SIZE`` (defaults to 10).

+Email attachments can be compressed before they are serialized and sent to the queue by using ``CELERY_EMAIL_ATTACHMENT_COMPRESSION = 'gzip'`` (or any other compression format supported by Celery).
+This can save some memory and reduce network overhead.

 If you need to set any of the settings (attributes) you'd normally be able to set on a `Celery Task`_ class had you written it yourself, you may specify them in a ``dict`` in the ``CELERY_EMAIL_TASK_CONFIG`` setting::